-The Christchurch City Council has the authority to impose fire restrictions in its urban and rural fire districts when required.
+The Christchurch City Council has the authority to impose fire restrictions in its Urban Fire District and Fire and Emergency New Zealand has the authority to impose restrictions in the Rural Fire District.

-If you see an unattended fire that appears to be threatening property, please call 111 immediately so that the fire services.
+If you see an unattended fire that appears to be threatening property, please call 111 immediately.
 The public is also asked to report any suspicious activity to the authorities.

 The Christchurch Rural Fire District includes Banks Peninsula but excludes: